 Asset Rate

-Buildings and site services 50 years
+Buildings and site improvements 50 years

 Capital renovations 20 years

-Library materials 10 years
+Library holdings 10 years

-Equipment and furnishings 8 years
+Furniture and equipment 8 years

 Computers 3 years

 Assets under construction are not amortized until the asset is available for productive use.
 Tangible capital assets are written down when conditions indicate that they no longer contribute to the University's ability to provide goods and services, or when the value of future economic benefits associated with the tangible capital assets are less than their net book value.